pcfreak30/skyd/doc/sips/SIP-TBD-payment-routing.md

-Due to the fact that we have packetized payments, and that these payments are usually orders of magnitude smaller than a channel's capacity, we are going to ignore flow entirly.
+Due to the fact that we have packetized payments, and that these payments are usually orders of magnitude smaller than a channel's capacity, we are going to ignore flow entirely.
 We can pretty much safely assume that if a route exist, it will have enough capacity left to route our payment through.
-In the off chance that is not the case our algorithm will fall back to a secondary route and retry.
+In the off chance that is not the case our algorithm will fall back and will try to route the payment through a secondary route and retry.

+#### Clamshell Routing

+Clamshell routing means that the sender of the payment is orchestrating the forward along the entire route.
+This means that if it is going to route a payment along a route with 2 landmark routers, it will talk to them directly and request to forward payment.
+It will instruct each intermediary to forward the payment onto the next hop.

+This is necessary because otherwise we can not tell which host betrayed us by not forwarding the payment.
+We would have no way of knowing which host was malicious.

+Another benefit is that it becomes trivial to swap out the routing algorithm for another.
+Because the only thing that needs to change is how the router structures the clam shell.
+The primitives for moving money around will remain the same.

 ### Accountability Manager